Business Administration PhD

 18 credits – Phase II (Elective Courses)

-Minimum of 4 courses (12 credits) in the area of specialization plus 1 additional course (3 credits)
+Minimum of 4 courses (12 credits) in the area of specialization plus a minimum of 1 additional course (3 credits)

 Elective courses offered in the following disciplines vary in content from term to term and from year to year.
 All seminars are 3 credits.